wrongcoder/janavarro95-Stardew_Valley_Mods/[Storm]BuildEndurance/ReadMe.md

 -Initial Release

 This is the BuildEndurance mod, which can increase your max stamina in a couple of different ways!
-As you partake in the tasks below, you gain xp points, and when you reach enough xp! points, your max stamina will increase
+As you partake in the tasks below, you gain xp points, and when you reach enough xp points, your max stamina will increase!

 Ways to increase maximum stamina: